An overall feel about ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) stock in the current moment? - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for ZIM is 27.10, from 2.50 in the trailing year.
-Against a Trailing Annual Dividend Yield of 10.26%, it implies a Forward Annual Dividend Yield of 23.60%.
+With its trailing 12-month dividend rate of 2.50, ZIM has a forward annual dividend rate of 27.10.
+Against a Trailing Annual Dividend Yield of 9.31%, it implies a Forward Annual Dividend Yield of 23.60%.

 Earnings Estimates

-There are 5 different market analysts currently analyzing its stock.
+As of right now, 5 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $12.84 for the current quarter, with a high estimate of $14.34 and a low estimate of $11.94, while EPS last year was $7.39.
 The consensus estimate for the next quarter is $10.28, with high estimates of $11.47 and low estimates of $8.57.

 Analysts are recommending an EPS of between $47.78 and $42.55 for the fiscal current year, implying an average EPS of $44.6.
 EPS for the following year is $15.09, with 8 analysts recommending between $26.41 and $6.08.